KlazHTT/personal-website/pages/using.md

 - **Mice**:
   - Logitech G PRO X Superlight 2 (*Gifted in 2023*)
   - Logitech G604 (Purchased in 2020) — Used exclusively for playing FFXIV because that game has way too many short cooldowns to be mapping only on the keyboard.
-  - Logitech MX Master 2S (*Purhcased in 2021*) — Used exclusively for work purposes.
+  - Logitech MX Master 2S (*Purchased in 2021*) — Used exclusively for work purposes.
 - **Microphone setup**:
   - Audio interface: Elgato Wave XLR (*Purchased in 2022*)
   - Microphone: Audio Technica AT2035 (*Purchased in 2018*)